Stoic equine giants violently displaced from their traditional home

 |Effect: Until the beginning of your next turn, you are immobilised and cannot be pushed, pulled or slid.|

-Traditional occupants of the Almish grasslands, equitarn are an ancient beast-kin race of horse-like humanoids.
+Traditional occupants of the Almish grasslands, equitarn are an ancient beast-kin people who resemble humanoid horses.
 Historically, the equitarn were nomads, who formed small social groups which met and mingled as they traversed the Grasslands.
 However, they suffered tremendous losses during the War of Empires, which forced many to leave their traditional home and adapt to living in foreign lands.

 Although many equitarn were able to return after the war, their displacement and diaspora remain significant cultural scars.
 Today, many have grown up having little or no knowledge of their traditional home and culture.
 Nevertheless—wherever they may be—their size and strength makes them popular candidates for any form of manual labour, and certainly for adventuring.